mastemmer/stm32f429discovery_sokoban/sokoban/readme.txt

 ==========
 To play:
 ==========
+A serial interface using UART1 may be used to communicate a as input to play the game, but you may play using only the touch screen.
 Touch where you want the guy to move.
 If there is a box in the same line of movement it will be pushed.